Secrets: Environment Variables and Build Args

 file to store your variables, run something like the following command to

-output your environment variables to your terminal:
+output your secrets to your terminal:

 env | grep 'DEV'